Health and Social Care (AAQ)

 • Extension material on Study Directory going beyond the OCR framework of the course;

-• Encourage students to help in the local community with the Rushmoor Voluntary Services' supported volunteering project 'Blooming Marvellous' and Health Walks.
+• Encourage students to help in the local community;

-Health and social care combines well with most other social science subjects such as sociology and psychology.
-Also courses such as biology, English language and law link well.
+Health & Social Care goes well with subjects including psychology, sociology, biology, medical science, criminology, law, business and more!
 If you are thinking of going on to a career in the health or medical sector, we would advise taking medical science or a social sciences subject.

 You can find the prep work for this course at prepwork.farnborough.ac.uk